Photographing the Environment – Portraits of Mother Nature

 Capturing Mother Nature at its worst and at its best

 The other night I watched the CNN town hall meeting with former Vice President Al Gore.
-I’ve watched Al Gore’s first documentary An Inconvenient Truth (and read the book), and so I couldn’t wait to hear more about the sequel, An Inconvenient Sequel.
-The CNN town hall meeting turned out to provide an eye-opening discussion.
-And so did Al Gore’s appearance on Real Time With Bill Maher.
+I had watched Al Gore’s first documentary An Inconvenient Truth (and read the book), and so I couldn’t wait to hear more about the sequel, An Inconvenient Sequel.
+The CNN town hall meeting turned out to provide an eye-opening discussion, and so did Al Gore’s appearance on Real Time With Bill Maher.

-Truth is that, no matter what side of the aisle we find ourselves when it comes to the environment, we’ve all experienced Mother Nature at its worst, as well as at its best.
+Truth is that no matter what side of the aisle we find ourselves on when it comes to the environment we’ve all experienced Mother Nature at its worst, as well as at its best.

-At its best (or should I say at her best) Mother Nature can be dazzling, putting on a colorful show of magnificent lights.
-We see its beauty in the glorious golden hour light or arching across the sky in a magnificent rainbow (or moonbow, which is a rainbow that appears at night).
+At its best (or should I say at her best) Mother Nature can be dazzling, magnificent, breathtaking, and awe-inspiring.
+Each day we see its beauty in the glorious golden hour light or sometimes in majestic rainbows arching across the sky.
 We feel her touch in the summer breeze brushing through our hair or in the salty spray of the ocean landing on our skin.

 Mother Nature at its worst is a whole other story–Katrina, Sandy, and other storms and floods and fires that remain nameless, yet not less devastating.

-Sometimes, somewhere in between its worst and its best, we get to witness the powerful Mother Nature in all its glory.
-The experience helps us reconsider our place on this planet we call home, our place in nature and our relationship with nature, and let’s just say, maybe it helps put things into perspective.
+Sometimes, somewhere in between its worst and its best, we get to witness the powerful Mother Nature in all its everyday glory.
+The experience helps us reconsider our place on this planet we call home, our relationship with the planet and Mother Nature, and maybe it helps put things into perspective.
 Here are a few images capturing us vs nature:

 - a helicopter flying over a dormant volcano in Hawaii